- Governor Ifeanyi Okowa of Delta state has joined other prominent Nigerians in mourning Chief Adebayo Alao-Akala

 Governor Makinde mourns Alao-Akala

-Governor Seyi Makinde had earlier confirmed the death of one of Otunba Alao-Akala.
+Governor Seyi Makinde had earlier confirmed the death of Otunba Alao-Akala.

 Makinde got the news when he was called to deliver a goodwill message at ongoing interfaith prayers for Oyo workers.

 The governor called for a minute silence and also ordered the programme be brought to an abrupt end and later ordered that all flags in Oyo state be flown at half-mast.